talsec/Free-RASP-Community/README.md

 :heavy_check_mark: Runtime analysis protection

-:heavy_check_mark: Threat alerts & monthly security reports
+:heavy_check_mark: Threat alerts & weekly security reports

 The core of freeRASP is a security library which is freely distributed for all mobile platforms.
 The compiled library is part of a sample application together with an integration manual.